Venomen/Pinger/README.md

 ## Installation

-- Download & run Release.
+1. Download & run Release.
+2. On first launch, macOS will warn because the app is from an unidentified developer.
+Use right-click → Open to run it.

 OR